 Both the availability and the quality of our drinking water are vital influences on public health and the economy.
 In Tennessee approximately 1.5 million people rely on public water systems that use ground water as a source for their drinking water.
 There are approximately 300,000 people that receive their drinking water from a public water system whose source is a combination of ground water and surface water and an additional 500,000 people get their drinking water from private wells and springs.
 Most West Tennessee citizens rely on ground water for their drinking water.
-The City of Memphis has one of the largest ground water withdrawals (150 million gallons per day average production) of any municipality the southeastern United States.
+The City of Memphis has one of the largest ground water withdrawals (16 million gallons per day average production) of any municipality the southeastern United States.
 The communities of Bartlett, Germantown and Collierville in Shelby County withdraw an additional 18.5 million gallons per day.

 Concern over the vulnerability of the Memphis Sand Aquifer that much of West Tennessee withdraws from prompted the Department of Environment and Conservation to provide funds to the University of Memphis's Ground Water Institute and the United States Geological Survey to further study the impact of withdrawals on the Aquifer.
 Mississippi and Arkansas have also been involved with this study, collectively referred to as the Mississippi Arkansas Tennessee Regional Aquifer Study (MATRAS).
 Arkansas's concern has been the large agricultural withdrawals for rice farming out of the aquifer overlying the Memphis Sand withdrawing an order of magnitude more water than Memphis does for its potable water supply.
-The use of the Memphis Sand Aquifer is not without controversy - there are ongoing lawsuits with state of Mississippi and several northern Mississippi communities suing Memphis for allegedly withdrawing water rightly belonging to Mississippi and requesting resource damages on the order of billions of dollars.
-Once the MATRAS study was completed the Mississippi Embayment Regional Groundwater Study (MERGWS) study was formed using several of the original

-MATRAS partners to refine the science and the study of the Mississippi aquifer over a seven state area.
+Once the MATRAS study was completed the Mississippi Embayment Regional Groundwater Study (MERGWS) study was formed using several of the original MATRAS partners to refine the science and the study of the Mississippi aquifer over a seven state area.

-Tennessee has a number of water systems that have been impacted by the drought.
-The impacts are causing systems to institute water restrictions, which could lead to the loss of economic growth in Tennessee.
+Tennessee had a number of water systems impacted by the drought.
+The impacts caused systems to institute water restrictions, which if this continues could lead to the loss of economic growth in Tennessee.
 Many of these water systems have been impacted not by their sources running out but by hydraulic or treatment capacity issues due in large part to the amount of irrigation of lawns, gardens, car washing, etc. - the water systems simply could not produce enough water or pump enough water through their water lines.
 The map (Figure 1) shows water systems across the state that the drought has affected by showing drought impacts due to dwindling sources in Tennessee.
 In Appendix A there is a list of all systems affected by the drought and the measures taken by the water systems and reasons for the actions.